tiago-assis/Deep-Biomechanical-Interpolator/README.md

     - [define_skull_boundaries.py](2_biomechanical_simulations/simulation_pipeline/define_skull_boundaries.py): processes the brain mesh volumes by combining them with the skull surface mesh, resulting in an integrated model with skull boundaries and contact node sets representing the skull-brain interface.
     - [generate_integration_points.py](2_biomechanical_simulations/simulation_pipeline/generate_integration_points.py): generates integration points for each element in the brain meshes using the [ExplicitSim](https://bitbucket.org/explicitsim/explicitsim/src/master/) solver.
     - [assign_material_properties.py](2_biomechanical_simulations/simulation_pipeline/assign_material_properties.py): runs the fuzzy classification of the brain image and the assignment of material properties to each integration point.
-    - [compute_tumor_reaction_forces.py](2_biomechanical_simulations/simulation_pipeline/compute_tumor_reaction_forces.py): simulates the tumor reaction forces using the ExplicitSim solver, and calculates the external loadings at the tumor-brain interface based on the simulation output.
+    - [compute_tumor_reaction_forces.py](2_biomechanical_simulations/simulation_pipeline/compute_tumor_reaction_forces.py): simulates the tumor reaction forces using the ExplicitSim solver and calculates the external loadings at the tumor-brain interface based on the simulation output.
     - [compute_nodal_displacements.py](2_biomechanical_simulations/simulation_pipeline/compute_nodal_displacements.py): simulates the nodal displacements after tumor resection and extracts the initial and final integration point coordinates.
     - Additional temporary subdirectories that are only useful while the code is running and will not be explained here.
 - [3_displacement_fields](3_displacement_fields/): contains the code to resample images to an isotropic 1 mm<sup>3</sup> spacing, and calculates a transformation between two sets of coordinates using the [ScatteredTransform](https://github.com/grandwork2/ScatteredTransform) CLI extension of [3D Slicer](https://www.slicer.org/) and the respective displacement field.